 We describe a new formula capable of quantitatively characterizing the Hubble sequence of spiral galaxies including grand design and barred spirals.
 Special shapes such as ring galaxies with inward and outward arms are also described by the analytic continuation of the same formula.
-The formula is $r(\phi) = A/\log[B \tan(\phi/2N)]$ .
+The formula is $r(\phi) = A/\log[B \tan(\phi/2N)]$.
 This function intrinsically generates a bar in a continuous, fixed relationship relative to an arm of arbitrary winding sweep.
-A is simply a scale parameter while B, together with N, determines the spiral pitch.
+A is simply a scale parameter while B, together with N, determine the spiral pitch.
 Roughly, greater N results in tighter winding.
-Greater B results in greater arm sweep and smaller bar/bulge, while smaller B fits larger bar/bulge with a sharper bar/arm junction.
-Thus B controls the 'bar/bulge-to-arm' size, while N controls the tightness much like the Hubble scheme.
-The formula can be recast in a form dependent only on a unique point of turnover angle of pitch - essentially a one-parameter fit, aside from a scalefactor.
-The recast formula is remarkable and unique in that a single parameter can define a spiral shape with either constant or variable pitch capable of tightly fitting Hubble types from grand design spirals to late-type large barred galaxies.
+Greater B results in greater arm sweep and smaller bar/bulge while smaller B fits larger bar/bulge with a sharper bar/arm junction.
+Thus B controls the "bar/bulge-to-arm" size, while N controls the tightness much like the Hubble scheme.
+The formula can be recast in a form dependent only on a unique point of turnover angle of pitch - essentially a 1-parameter fit, aside from a scale factor.
+The recast formula is remarkable and unique in that a single parameter can define a spiral shape with either constant or variable pitch capable of tightly fitting Hubble types from grand design spirals to late type large-barred galaxies.
 We compare the correlation of our pitch parameter to Hubble type with that of the traditional logarithmic spiral for 21 well-shaped galaxies.
 The pitch parameter of our formula produces a very tight correlation with ideal Hubble type suggesting it is a good discriminator compared to logarithmic pitch, which shows poor correlation here similar to previous works.
 Representative examples of fitted galaxies are shown.

-Key words: galaxies: fundamental parameters - galaxies: spiral - galaxies: structure.
+Key Words: galaxies: spiral - galaxies: structure - galaxies: fundamental parameters

-1 INTRODUCTION
+1. INTRODUCTION

 The logarithmic spiral has been the traditional choice to describe the shape of arms in spiral galaxies.
-Milne (1946) made perhaps the first attempt to derive these shapes from his own theory, but his theory resulted in spiral orbits for stars.
-Today most astronomers agree that stellar orbits are essentially circular and that the spiral arms are the result of an evolving pattern, much like a Moiré pattern (Lin & Shu 1964; Shu 1992) or a dynamic modal structure (Bertin et al. 1989a,b; Bertin 1993).
+Milne (1946) made perhaps the first attempt to derive these shapes from his own theory , but his theory resulted in spiral orbits for stars.
+Today most astronomers agree that stellar orbits are essentially circular and that the spiral arms are the result of an evolving pattern, much like a Moire' pattern (Lin & Shu 1964, Shu 1992), or a dynamic modal structure (Bertin et al. 1989a, b; Bertin 1993).
 That is, the stars define a locus of points at a given time among a family of circular orbits.
 We shall call this locus an isochrone.
-The simplest such curve that describes galaxies is the logarithmic spiral and has been used by many (Lin & Shu 1964; Roberts, Roberts & Shu 1975; Kennicutt 1981; Kennicutt & Hodge 1982; Elmegreen & Elmegreen 1987; Ortiz & LéPine 1993; Seigar & James 1998a,b, 2002; Block & Puerari 1999; Seigar et al. 2006; Vallée 2002) in their morphological descriptions:
+The simplest such curve that describes galaxies is the logaritmic spiral and has been used by many (Lin & Shu 1964; Roberts, Roberts & Shu 1975; Kennicutt 1981, Kennicutt & Hodge 1982; Elmegreen & Elmegreen 1987; Ortiz & LéPine 1993; Block & Puerari 1999; Seigar & James 1998a, b, 2002; Seigar et al. 2006; Vallée 2002) in their morphological descriptions:

-$$r(\phi) = r_0 e^{\kappa \phi}.\tag{1}$$
+$$r(\phi) = r_0 e^{k\phi} \tag{1}$$

 This spiral is usually mathematically characterized by a constant angle of pitch (though k may be a function of r as well) allowing this parameter to be used to describe galaxy shapes.
-The pitch, P, is defined from Binney & Tremaine (1987) as
+The pitch, P, is defined from Binney & Tremaine (1987):

-$$\cot(P) = r(\phi)\frac{\mathrm{d}\phi}{\mathrm{d}r}.$$ (2)
+$$cot(P) = r(\phi) \frac{d\phi}{dr}$$ (1a)

-For equation (1), $P = \tan^{-1} k$ is constant.
+For eq.
+(1), $P = \tan^{-1} k$ is constant.
 However, it is apparent when attempting fits that galaxy arms often do not have constant pitch.
 This has also been noted by Kennicutt (1981).
-This is most evident in strongly barred late-type spirals, whereas early types and grand designs are essentially constant pitch.
-In this paper, we present a new formula, differing from any in the standard mathematical or astronomical literature, which is capable of describing all spiral shapes, constant pitch or variable, in an elegant way.
+This is most evident in strongly barred late type spirals whereas early types and grand designs are essentially constant pitch.
+In this paper we present a new formula, differing from any in the standard mathematical or astronomical literature, which is capable of describing all spiral shapes, constant pitch or variable, in an elegant way.

-2 NEW FORMULA
+2. NEW FORMULA